 1. Argentine Ants Expand Their Colonies

-Argentine ants are ranked as one of the world’s top 100 invasive animals.
+Experts rank Argentine ants as one of the world’s top 100 invasive animals.
 The ants continually expand their range.
 Argentine ants displace native ants and disrupt local wildlife-based food chains with the same relentless vigor they use to invade human structures.

 Argentine ants have the following advantages: